Boxenite/daemon/README.md

 * creates the boxenite folder and installs the shell script
 * provides user with feedback on connectivity and sync status
 * handles file syncing

+PoC Checklist
+* watch directory for file changes ~ chokidar
+  * Colin to test all relevant editors
+* connecting to server
+  * facilitate file syncing